ESA title

 Satellite Navigation is mandatory for carrier geo-location as tracking is the most important basic feature of PLATIN system.

-Concerning Satellite Observation, this is one of the main sources of nowcast weather products transmitted during operations.
-Satellite imagery and all its derived products (RDT for Rapid Development Thunderstorm for instance) are often requested by users as a supporting feature to the mission.
+Earth Observation data is one of the main sources of nowcast weather products transmitted during operations.
+Satellite imagery is often requested by users as a supporting feature to their missions.

 Current Status